trans-travel/trans-travel/us/ia.md

 The state has a law that prevents instruction on sexual orientation or gender identity through grade six in schools.

+The state has a law that bans local governments from having non-discrimination law.

 Essex, a small town near Shanandooah, has [banned an LGBT organization](https://www.kmaland.com/news/aclu-demands-shenandoah-prides-inclusion-in-essex-parade/article_8c16ccb0-4a64-11ee-85be-9b933dd52bdd.html)